Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.01 What You'll Build - A Website to Mint, Buy and Sell NFTs/README.md

 ### Minting NFTs

 Minting an NFT will create a unique canister on the Internet Computer blockchain containing all data for the image file.
 Minted NFTs will appear in the user's collection, ready for sale or personal holding.

+### Project Complexity and Learning Outcomes

+This project is quite extensive but has been simplified to focus on essential NFT marketplace functionalities.
+It covers programmatic canister creation, buying and selling NFTs via third-party tokens, and managing e-commerce requirements.